 However, the linguistics of the text cannot conclusively prove how many horns the biblical unicorn had.
 While modern translations typically translate re’em as “wild ox,” the King James Version (1611), Luther’s German Bible (1534), the Septuagint, and the Latin Vulgate translated this Hebrew word with words meaning “one-horned animal.”13

-The importance of the biblical unicorn is not so much its specific identity—much as we would like to know—but its reality.
+The importance of the unicorns in the Bible is not so much their specific identity—much as we would like to know—but their reality.
 The Bible is clearly describing a real animal.
 The unicorn mentioned in the Bible was a powerful animal possessing one or two strong horns—not the fantasy animal that has been popularized in movies and books.
 Whatever it was, it is now likely extinct like many other animals.
 To think of the biblical unicorn as a fantasy animal is to demean God’s Word, which is true in every detail.

 Editor’s note: Originally published in Answers in Depth 2 (2007), https://answersingenesis.org/answers/in-depth/v2/.